theinfinityboy/Coffeeforyou/README.md

 ## Installation

 To deploy this project run
-- I have remove bigger file so run these command to download these module
+- We have removed bigger file so run these command to download these module
 ```bash
   npm intall
 ```